 Tracing a link between the great Masters such as Titian, Velasquez and Manet, Archer Davies paints ‘from life’, drawing inspiration from a fascination with historical portraiture, still life and cinema.

-Embodied in a style that is both gestural and realistic, his paintings are intended as a seductive visual poem.
-Staged theatrical compositions are reminiscent of a cinematic mise-en-scene, where the protagonists exist in their own mysterious world.
-Narrative threads are woven in a gentle, poetic way rather than a linear ‘story’, intentionally leaving interpretation open for the viewer.
+Staged theatrical compositions are embodied in a style that is both gestural and realistic and often reminiscent of a cinematic mise-en-scene, where the protagonists exist in their own mysterious world.
+Narrative threads are suggested but read in a poetic way rather than a linear ‘story’, intentionally leaving interpretation open for the viewer.

 Download CV